 Art can be a great force in raising social awareness of important issues, like single-use plastics.
 The striking installation piece titled 1500 Bottles a Second was designed by environmental artist Melanie Ariens and made collaboratively by University School-Milwaukee (USM) students and art teachers.
-It will be on display in our Center’s Great Hall from July 21 through July 25.
+It was on display in our Center’s Great Hall from July 21 through July 25, 2019.
 The work calls attention to the environmental issues caused by single-use plastic bottles.
 We are happy to give a platform for such a discussion.

 Deb Kern and Doug McDonald of Black Box Fund, the sponsor of the project, proposed to USM the idea of an art piece designed to highlight plastic bottle waste.
 Sarah Markwald, art teacher at USM who worked on the project, said the goal was to create a sculpture using 1500 water bottles to raise awareness of single-use plastics.
 1500 Bottles a Second exposes how many bottles are used per second in the US.